Colaski/SwAuth/Sources/SwAuth/SwAuth Documentation.docc/SwAuth.md

 ## Overview

-SwAuth provides an easy way to send OAuth2.0 HTTP requests for Swift applications.
+SwAuth provides an easy way to send OAuth 2.0 HTTP requests for Swift applications.
 It's built on SwiftNIO and utilizes Swift's new and intuitive async/await syntax.
-The library supports OAuth2.0's: Authorization Code Flow with ``AuthorizationCodeFlow``, it's more secure extension, Proof Key for Code Exchange with ``PKCEAuthorizationFlow``, and the extension for when a browser interface is impractical, the Device Authorization Grant through the ``DeviceAuthorizationFlow``!
+The library supports OAuth 2.0's: Authorization Code Flow with ``AuthorizationCodeFlow``, it's more secure extension, Proof Key for Code Exchange with ``PKCEAuthorizationFlow``, and the extension for when a browser interface is impractical, the Device Authorization Grant through the ``DeviceAuthorizationFlow``!

 ## Topics

 ### Essential

-- <doc:Choosing-which-Authorization-Flow-to-Use-and-When>
+- <doc:Choosing-the-right-Authorization-Flow>
 - ``Swauthable``

 ### The Authorization Flows